High Society (1955 film): Cast notes

 Chuck (David Gorcey) and Butch (Bennie Bartlett) only appear at the beginning and end of this film.

-Academy Award gaffe
+Academy Awards gaffe

-For the 29th Academy Awards, High Society was accidentally included on the ballot in category for the Academy Award for Best Story.
-The error took place because another film with the same title – the Metro-Goldwyn-Mayer production of the 1956 Cole Porter musical High Society starring Bing Crosby, Grace Kelly and Frank Sinatra – was in release.
-Edward Bernds and Elwood Ullman, the screenwriters for The Bowery Boys comedy, acknowledged their nomination was a mistake and successfully requested their removal from the Academy Award ballot.
+For the 29th Academy Awards, High Society was accidentally included on the ballot in the Best Story category.
+The error occurred because another film with the same title – the Metro-Goldwyn-Mayer production of the 1956 Cole Porter musical High Society starring Bing Crosby, Grace Kelly and Frank Sinatra – was in release.
+Edward Bernds and Elwood Ullman, the screenwriters for The Bowery Boys comedy, acknowledged their nomination was a mistake and successfully requested their removal from the Oscars ballot.

 Home media

 Warner Archives released the film on made-to-order DVD in the United States as part of The Bowery Boys, Volume Two on April 9, 2013.